yogsototh/Scratch/content/html/en/blog/Haskell-the-Hard-Way.md

 In Haskell, there is a `main` function and every object has a type.
 The type of `main` is `IO ()`.
 This means, `main` will cause side effects.
-`IO` is a ... .
-Wait!
-No!
-I won't say it now!
-I am afraid to terrify you.
-You might run away crying.
-For now, I won't talk about what `IO` really is.

 Just remember that Haskell can look a lot like other imperative languages.